Crestron/CH5ShellUtilitiesCli/src/cli/export-project/README.md

 - "ignoreFilesFolders": Indicates all the files / folders that must not be included in the zip file.
 - "zipFileDestinationPath": "./dist/", - This is the path where the zip file will be created.
 Ensure that it starts with './' and ends with '/'.

+Included files are picked up from 'Shell Template' package.json file (the node is files: [ ]).
+If any files are missing in export, please add the file names to package.json -> files node.

 ### Copyright

 Copyright (C) 2021 to the present, Crestron Electronics, Inc.